chasefleming/elem-go/examples/htmx-fiber-todo/README.md

-# Todo List Application with elem-go, htmx, and Go Fiber
+# Todo List Application with `elem-go`, `htmx`, and `Go Fiber`

-This project is a Todo List web application built with Go using the Go Fiber framework.
-It features server-side rendering of HTML with elem-go and uses htmx to handle asynchronous actions without needing to reload the page.
+This project is a Todo List web application built with Go using the `Go Fiber` framework.
+It features server-side rendering of HTML with `elem-go` and uses `htmx` to handle asynchronous actions without needing to reload the page.

 ## Prerequisites